Irvington, VA

 40 people

-As of 2023, 6.96% of Irvington, VA residents (35 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 6.96% of Irvington, VA residents (35 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Irvington, VA was 7.71%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Irvington, VA compared to that of it's neighboring and parent geographies.